Youth sports return to the field - Farmville

 “The kids are ecstatic to be back on the field,” she said.

 Overall, baseball participation is down 28% in 2019.
-Softball maintained an even level to the prior year, but soccer saw a drop of about half the number of players.
+Softball maintained an even level to the prior year.
+Soccer saw a drop of 30% from its 2019 levels.

-The most registrants signed up for PEFYAs T-ball program.
+The most registrants signed up for PEFYA’s T-ball program.

 “A lot of people want their younger ones busy with things,” Boehmer said.
 There are three T-ball teams.
 Coach pitch, Minors and Majors each have two teams.
 Boehmer attributes the fact that not everyone has been fully vaccinated yet to the drop in participation.